cs50dartmouth/cs50-dev/README.md

 d12345x@plank:~$
 ```

+You are now at *the command line*: the computer prints a prompt and waits for you to type a command.
 The prompt indicates you are user `d12345x`, logged into server named `plank`, and your *current working directory* is `~`, which is shorthand for your *home directory*.
+All of your files will live in your home directory (like a folder) or in subdirectories (like subfolders).

 Type the command `copy_skel` to install the standard Thayer-issue `bash` configuration files: